element-facts

 Compare the extremes of the periodic table: from hydrogen at 1.008 u to oganesson at 294 u, and the densest to least dense elements.

-4 min readUpdated 2026-02-20
+4 min readUpdated 2026-06-08

 The periodic table spans an enormous range of properties.
-Hydrogen — the lightest element — makes up 75% of all matter in the universe, while Oganesson — the heaviest — has only ever existed as a handful of atoms for fractions of a second.
+Hydrogen, the lightest element, makes up 75% of all matter in the universe, while Oganesson, the heaviest, has only ever existed as a handful of atoms for fractions of a second.

 "Heaviest" can mean two different things in chemistry: highest atomic mass (the mass of atoms) or highest density (mass per unit volume).
 Let's explore both.